 Also Read: What CPU is compatible with my motherboard?

-What are motherboard Power Phases and VRMs is a question often asked by overclockers and enthusiasts.
-This isn’t something that would matter much for an average person.
+What motherboard Power Phases and VRMs are often asked by overclockers and enthusiasts?
+This isn’t something that would matter much to an average person.

-Basically, a motherboard power phase is the time period in which a particular VRM turns on.
+A motherboard power phase is when a particular VRM turns on.
 Each VRM corresponds to a single power phase of a motherboard.

 The Power Phases and VRMs work together to regulate the voltage.

-If you are an overclocker, you would want to have the best of the components for the VRMs as well as look for a motherboard with a high amount of power phases.
+If you are an overclocker, you would want to have the best of the components for the VRMs and look for a motherboard with a high amount of power phases.

 Also Read: What Makes a Motherboard Good?